 The Chase Sapphire Preferred is a perennial favorite for travel aficionados.
-And if you haven’t heard of it until now you’re probably very new to credit cards that offer rewards.
+If you haven’t heard of it until now, you’re probably very new to credit cards that offer rewards.
 Maybe you’ve held the Sapphire Preferred before in your wallet, but want to know if you can apply for it again, or you might have the Sapphire Reserve or Ink Preferred and don’t know if you can apply for the Preferred as well.
-This post will tell you how to apply for the Chase Sapphire Preferred as we walk you through the entire application process.
+This post will tell you how to apply for the Chase Sapphire Preferred® Card as we walk you through the entire application process.